humanestandards/home/src/pages/about.md

         title: Sensibility Standardisation
         subtitle: A Universal Language for Human and Machine Learning
         content: >
-          The Humane Standards are a Family of 180 Capabilities for Hybrid-Reality Sensibility.
+          The Humane Standards are a Capability Framework of 180 Indices for Hybrid-Reality Sensibility.

           The Capabilities which are Inherited to all people by Design,